handshake-org/hs-airdrop/README.md

 ## Security

-If you're unconfortable having third party software access your PGP and SSH keys, you are always able to generate this proof on an air-gapped machine.
+If you're uncomfortable having third party software access your PGP and SSH keys, you are always able to generate this proof on an air-gapped machine.
 QR code generation will be added to this tool for convenience (eventually).

 Signed tarballs of this software will be released upon mainnet launch.

+## Fallback for HSMs

+Not everyone keeps their SSH and PGP keys on their laptop.
+In the event that your key is not accessible by the signing tool, the signing tool can present you with the raw data needed to be signed.
+Your regular key is _also_ included in the merkle tree (concatenated with a random nonce, seeded by the encrypted scalar to preserve privacy).
+Unfortunately, this will forgo the privacy preservation mechanism described above.

 ## Accepted Key Algorithms